Home » Dish Type » Buns and Dumplings » Rou Yue Bing {Suzhou Style Pork Mooncake}

 Rou Yue Bing {鲜肉月饼}Authentic Suzhou Style

-First and foremost, authentic Suzhou Style Pork Mooncake is grilled in a deep cast iron pan using low heat.
+Authentic Suzhou-style Pork Mooncake is grilled in a deep cast iron pan using low heat.

 This is the reason behind the lovely mini hockey puck look.
 Low heat and constant flipping are absolutely the keys here.
 Just let the heat slowly sears the outside of the flaky pastry dough and then gradually cook through the delicious pork filling.
 The cast-iron pan does a wonderful job retaining a consistent and evenly distributed low heat.
 You will notice a subtle and appetizing sizzling sound during the cooking process.